jtessler/city-development/README.md

 First, unlike the majority of existing projects, I expose and embrace GLSL coding rather than abstracting away from it.
-This provides much more control to competent graphics programmers, but eliminates most boilerplate code that litters any raw WebGL application.
+This provides much more control to competent graphics programmers, but eliminates most boilerplate code that litters any raw WebGL application (without hindering any performance).

 Second, no other product integrates with the Google Closure library.
 Not only does this library provide developers the power of Google's framework, but it